NaturalIntelligence/stubby-db-test/README.md

 	**Note**: You may have to run above commands with sudo access.

-2. Create a project with config.json or create the project with desire directory structure, whichever way works for you.

-3. Clone this repository to some folder (stubby-db-test) and mention the path in below command
+2. Clone this repository to some folder (stubby-db-test) and mention the path in below command

 		stubbydb -d stubby-db-test -p 9999